seanbreckenridge/exobrain/shell/bash_notes/README.md

 fi
 ```

-Dont need to quote literal integers, but you may want to single quote words:
+Don't need to quote literal integers, but you may want to single quote words:

 ```
 exit_code=3
 some_value='true'
 ```

-Use `$(command)` instea of backticks.
-Nested backticks require escaping the inner ones. `$(command)` doesnt change and is easier to read:
+Use `$(command)` instead of back ticks.
+Nested back ticks require escaping the inner ones. `$(command)` doesn't change and is easier to read:

 ```
 # Do: